alx-sch/miniRT/README.md

 	return (0);
 }
 ```
-Please note that this function calculates the intersection of a ray with an infinite cylinder, ignoring the cylinder's height and end caps.
-It only detects intersections with the cylinder's lateral surface.
+Please note that this function calculates the intersection of a ray with an infinite cylinder, not yet considering the cylinder's height and end caps.
+So far, it only detects intersections with the cylinder's lateral surface.

 [...]
 INCLUDE PICTURE [...]